-Get alerted on data center outages with Microsoft Teams
+Get alerted about data center outages with Microsoft Teams

 Originally published on August 23, 2021 by Jasmin Kahriman